Lisa Marie Presley died of bowel obstruction linked to previous weight-loss surgery

 Presley, the only daughter of music legend Elvis Presley, died at the age of 54 on 12 January hours after being hospitalised with an apparent cardiac arrest in Los Angeles.

-A report released by the Los Angeles County Medical Examiner-Coroner on Thursday concluded that Presley had died of natural causes caused by the small bowel obstruction.
+A report released by the Los Angeles County Medical Examiner-Coroner on Thursday concluded that the singer and songwriter had died of natural causes caused by the small bowel obstruction.

-The autopsy report states that the complication experienced by Presley is a common complication from bariatric surgery, which is done for weight loss, according to The Associated Press.
+The autopsy report states that the complication she experienced is a common complication from bariatric surgery, which is done for weight loss, according to The Associated Press.

+Presley’s autopsy report included the official opinion of deputy medical examiner Dr Juan M Carrillo, who stated that the bowel obstruction was caused by “adhesions that developed after bariatric surgery years ago.
+This is a known long term complication of this type of surgery,” reported CNN.

+“There is no evidence of injury or foul play.
+The manner of death is deemed natural,” Dr Carrillo concluded.

 “Priscilla Presley and the Presley family are shocked and devastated by the tragic death of their beloved Lisa Marie,” Priscilla Presley said in a statement after her death.